cisagov/manage.get.gov/docs/architecture/decisions/0006-cloud-gov.md

 ## Decision

-To use cloud.gov with Docker images instead of buildpaks.
+To use cloud.gov to host our application.

 ## Consequences